2005 World Series: Houston Astros

 The Houston Astros won the Wild Card for the second straight year, once again clinching it on the final day of the season.
-The Astros embarked on a memorable Division Series rematch against the Atlanta Braves, who were the second seed in the NL.
+The Astros embarked on a memorable National League Division Series rematch against the Atlanta Braves, who were the second seed in the National League.
 With the Astros in the lead two games to one, the teams played an 18-inning marathon in Game 4, which was the longest (in both time and innings played) postseason game in history.
 In this game, Roger Clemens made only the second relief appearance of his career, and the first in postseason play.
 Chris Burke's walk-off home run ended the game in the bottom of the 18th.
-For the second straight year, the Astros played the top-seeded St. Louis Cardinals in the League Championship Series.
+For the second straight year, the Astros played the top-seeded St. Louis Cardinals in the National League Championship Series.
 Like the White Sox, the Astros dropped Game 1, but were able to regroup and win Games 2–4.
 With the Astros on the verge of clinching their first ever National League pennant in Game 5, Albert Pujols hit a mammoth three-run home run off Brad Lidge in the top of the ninth inning to take the lead, and subsequently stave off elimination.
-However, behind NLCS MVP Roy Oswalt, the Astros were able to defeat the Cards 5–1 in Game 6 and earned a trip to the World Series.
-With the win, this was the Astros' first World Series appearance in franchise history, and the last game played in Busch Stadium II, as it was demolished months after the game and the Cardinals moved to Bucsh Stadium III the next season.
+However, behind NLCS MVP Roy Oswalt, the Astros were able to defeat the Cardinals 5–1 in Game 6 and earned a trip to the World Series.
+With the win, this was the Astros' first World Series appearance in franchise history, and the last game played in Busch Stadium II, as it was demolished months after the game and the Cardinals moved to Busch Stadium III the next season.